Overview

 How does AI automate root cause analysis in CX?

-AI-powered CX platforms apply NLP to analyze large volumes of feedback from reviews, contact center transcripts, and surveys simultaneously.
-They identify which topics correlate most strongly with negative sentiment and low scores, surfacing root causes that would take weeks to find manually.
+AI-powered CX platforms apply NLP and topic modeling to analyze large volumes of feedback from reviews, contact center transcripts, and surveys simultaneously.
+They identify which topics correlate most strongly with negative sentiment and low scores, rank root causes by their estimated impact, and flag emerging issues before they become crises.
+This process that would take a team weeks manually can be completed in real time.

 What data sources are used in CX root cause analysis?